sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-18T18:16:17.000Z**
+**2023-10-19T18:27:50.000Z**

 \#LoadsheddingUpdate

-Wednesday, 18 October 2023:

-With the emergency reserves fully replenished, Stage 1 loadshedding will be implemented from 22:00 tonight until 05:00 on Thursday.

- Thereafter, loadshedding will be suspended until 16:00, from which time Stage 2 loadshedding…
+Thursday, 19 October 2023

+Eskom will suspend loadshedding from 22:00 tonight until 16:00 on Monday.
+The suspension of loadshedding for more than 3 days is as a result of the continued good generation fleet performance and the expected lower weekend demand.…